20. Panagiotis Retsos (Bayer Leverkusen)

 Need to know: Christian Pulisic, John Brooks and Bobby Wood are among the United States internationals to have cut their teeth in the Bundesliga, and now McKennie is hoping to follow in his compatriots’ footsteps by stepping up to the senior national side in coming months.

-A full-blooded holding midfielder, the 6ft 1in 19-year-old specializes in regaining possession for his team and moving the ball on simply to a team-mate.
+A full-blooded holding midfielder, the 6ft 1in 19-year-old specialises in regaining possession for his team and moving the ball on simply to a team-mate.

 McKennie has just earned his first full USA call-up for the forthcoming international against Portugal.